WangShuShen/ECG_detect_OSA/README.md

 ## Introduction
-- 1 We use 3-axis accelerometer to determine user whether is go to sleep.
+- 1 Using 3-axis accelerometer to determine user whether is go to sleep.
 - 2 Using I²C to trasport ECG data to ARC EM9D board.
 - 3 Using Convolutional Neural Networks model to recognize real time ECG data.
 - 4 Show the result to user.